SudhanPlayz/Discord-MusicBot/README.md

 # Discord Music bot
 > Very simple discord music bot with the discord.js with Song Name playing.
 It can able to play music with song name.

-## Video
+## Tutorial

-Video tutorial is coming soon in YouTube
+Video tutorial is coming soon in YouTube.
+[Support a Discord](https://discord.gg/6W7YgNr)

 ## Install